IdreesInc/Monocraft/README.md

 <img src="images/ligatures.png" width="300">

 If there is another character combination that you feel could be a ligature, feel free to create an issue.
-Note that I am trying to avoid adding

 ### How were these characters generated?